-The Charity is particularly dependent on income from archdiocesan school building projects.
+The Charitable Company is particularly dependent on income from archdiocesan school building projects.
 Funds for such projects are formulated at government level.
-The Charity is also exposed to the variable levels of technical complexity in projects identified by the Archdiocese of Liverpool.
+The Charitable Company is also exposed to the variable levels of technical complexity in projects identified by the Archdiocese of Liverpool.

 The Covid-19 pandemic has led to a shortage in both construction materials and the availability of labour.
 This has led to an economic environment with significant cost uncertainties.
-In addition, there was a reduction in activities and decrease in income which has led to a net loss for the year.
-This has been addressed by the use of previously generated reserves, budgetary control and the use of income generated from investments.
+The Charitable Company generated a net surplus for the year of £124,986 (2020: deficit of £132,819).